hellojames/hellojames.github.io/DESIGN.md

 ## Elevation & Depth

-This is a flat design aesthetic.
-Visual depth is rejected in favour of site rendering performance and avoid aesthetic noise.
-Hierarchy is established through scale, grouping, and typographic contrast.
+This is primarily a flat aesthetic.
+Visual complexity is rejected in favour of site rendering performance.
+Heirarchy is established through scale, grouping, and typographic contrast.
+Some visual depth is used where appropriate, e.g. form input elements.

 ## Shapes